- True Living Yoga Healing Center - 268 Larkfield Road, East Northport, New York, 11731

 Radiant Health Qigong is a Powerful Method to Help Achieve Radiant Health, Wellness and Happiness by Unlocking your Self-Healing Ability and by Nourishing your Body, Mind and Spirit. — Dr. Dean Telano

-“Radiant Health Qigong”- Current Session of Qigong Classes are FULL.
-Contact us to Pre-Riegister for Upcoming Session.
+“Radiant Health Qigong”- Contact us to Pre-Register for Autumn / Winter Session.

 QIGONG IS A COMBINATION OF TWO CHINESE WORDS: